badlydrawnrob/anki/source/docs/missing/index.md

 > ⤷ **`string`** (automatically wrapped with a `H2` tag)

-- A helpful tip or guide
+- A short helpful tip or guide
-- A group of related cards
+- Naming a group of related cards
 - The type of `syntax` we're learning